spicybirsge/link-scanner/README.md

 # Notes

 1. The bot runs with a sharder, you can run it without the sharder but some commands might not work.
-2. You are allowed to selfhost this for private use, but not public
+2. You are allowed to selfhost this for private use, but not public read the [license](https://github.com/spicybirsge/link-scanner/blob/main/LICENSE).
-3. For you to have access to the eval command, please edit [this line](https://github.com/spicybirsge/link-scanner/blob/main/commands/util/eval.js#L12) to your ID
+3. For you to have access to the eval command, please edit [this line](https://github.com/spicybirsge/link-scanner/blob/main/commands/util/eval.js#L12) to your ID.

 # How to selfhost?